Last updated: August 2020

 Each page is structured in the same way with the following information:

 - Why completing the step is important;

-- Possible variations depending on your circumstance or State/Territory regulations;
+- Possible variations depending on your circumstance or State/Territory;

-- Actions and decisions needed to complete the step; and
+- Actions and decisions needed to complete the Step;

-- Trusted Partners’ contact details if you would like assistance.
+- Trusted Partners’ details if you would like support.

 links to PDF documents look like this

 links to Word documents look like this

 links to Excel documents look like this

 links to Legislation & Rules look like this